 Paying your mortgage after you retire

-If your mortgage is due to last until after you retire, your lender will check you will be able to afford your payments with the income you expect to have then.
+If your mortgage is due to last until after you retire, your lender will check that you will be able to afford your payments with the income you expect to have.

 The information they need about this will depend on the lender and how long it is until you expect to retire.